tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 3. The mentor randomly picks some students and asks a few questions related to the subject
 4. The mentor makes a note of the accuracy and share a feedback for the same with the class teacher & principal

+Using tech, enabled via Nipun Lakshya Application, conduction of spot assessments has been digitised.
+These spot assessments are based on some pre-defined competencies using two formats:-

 1. A list of questions in a quiz format